 One of those experts is Erin Kimmerle.
 She’s a forensic anthropologist and the executive director of the University of South Florida’s Institute of Forensic Anthropology and Applied Sciences.
 Recently, the institute participated in an initiative with homicide detectives to examine more than 120 cold cases, roughly 45 involving the exhumation and examination of “John or Jane Doe” graves.

-The initiative was “a great opportunity to make sure all different parts of the investigation are brought up to current standards,” Kimmerle tells A&E Real Crime.
+The initiative was “a great opportunity to make sure all different parts of the investigation are brought up to current standards,” Kimmerle tells A&E True Crime.
 “That’s a big problem with cold cases.”

 Bringing the John and Jane Doe cases up to current standards meant creating a new biological profile for exhumed bodies and conducting DNA analysis, chemical isotope analysis and facial reconstruction.
 Kimmerle estimates the initiative helped identify about two dozen previously unidentified people.
 One of them was Brenda Williams, a Black woman in her early twenties who disappeared in Florida in 1978.
 (Forensic analysis matched DNA in her jaw to her sisters’ DNA.)